Screening $p$-Hackers: Dissemination Noise as Bait: Proofs

 \subsection{Proof of Lemma \ref{lem:lemmarginalutility}}

-\begin{proof} Without loss, look at the case where $Y_{n}=1$ in every observation $n$.
-The hacker picks a policy $a$ where $X_{n}^{a}=1$ in every observation in the noisy dataset, so
+\begin{proof} The hacker picks a covariate $\hat{a}$ where $\hat{X}_{n}^{\hat{a}}=Y_{n}$ for every $n$.
+Given that the policymaker is using the most stringent test, we get $V_{\text{hacker}}(q)=(1-q)^{N}$.
 For the maven, there are $2N$ bits of observations on the variables $X^{a^{*}}$ and $X^{a^{\redherr}}$.
-If strictly fewer than $N$ bits are flipped, then the maven recommends the correct policy.
+If strictly fewer than $N$ bits are flipped, then the maven proposes the correct policy (and therefore it passes the test).
 If exactly $N$ bits are flipped, then the maven recommends the correct policy 1/2 of the time.
 So,

 We have

 where the last step used the identity that $\frac{d}{dq}\mathbb{P}[\text{Binom}(M,q)\le N]=-M\cdot\mathbb{P}[\text{Binom}(M-1,q)=N]$.
 Continuing,

 using the identity $\binom{2N}{N}=2\cdot\binom{2N-1}{N}$.
 Rearranging shows the lemma. \end{proof}